carpentries-incubator/docker-introduction/_episodes/02-meet-docker.md

 ## Getting help
 Often when working with a new command line tool, we need to get help.
 These tools often have some sort of subcommand or flag (usually `help`, `-h`, or `--help`) that displays a prompt describing how to use the tool.
 For Docker, it's no different.
-If we run `docker --help`, we see the following output (only `docker` also works):
+If we run `docker --help`, we see the following output (just running `docker` also produces the help message):
 ~~~

 Usage:  docker [OPTIONS] COMMAND